 In the economically and socially tumultuous period following WWI, radicalized peasants became a target of the emigration project.
 Accompanied by economic distress, peasants increasingly took to the streets to protest against their landlords, and emigration became a way of quelling social disputes and restoring social order (Endoh 2009).
 Growing peasant mobilization was facilitated by the newly elected government of Takashi Hara (1918-1921); as the first commoner Prime Minister of Japan, Hara granted the people freedom of speech, assembly, and unionization by breaking the monopoly of oligarchs long kept in power since the Meiji Restoration of 1868 (Endoh 2009).
 Between 1920 and 1921, the number of peasant uprisings grew from 408 to 1,680, as did that of peasant unions: from 681 in 1920 to 4,582 in 1927 (ibid.).
 In particular, the massive Rice Riots of 1918 had a widespread impact on society.
 Triggered by the soaring price of rice, the riots involved over 700,000 peasants and 110,000 soldiers, leading to miners’ revolts and laborers’ strikes across the country, especially in the industrial zone of the Southwest (Endoh 2009).

 Many of those rioters were ethnic minorities and marginalized populations who were particularly vulnerable to economic woes.
 Among them were Koreans who were brought into the industrial production sites after Japan’s annexation of Korea in 1907.
 Also notable were the Burakumin, or descendants of “outcasts,” as so classified under the Tokugawa era’s feudal class system.
 Although the Burakumin constituted just 1.5% of Japan’s total population, they represented about 10% of the 8,000 arrested in the 1918 Rice Riots (Endoh 2009).
-Long marginalized, the Burakumin were traditionally confined to stigmatized occupations, such as butchers, tanners, and executioners in the Western part of Japan; by the early 20th century, they mostly engaged in tenant farming and, like other farmers, began to migrate out of their villages to work in coal mining and military-related manufacturing etc. (Endoh 2009).
-To deal with the Burakumin “problem,” the government set up the “Buraku Improvement Budget” (buraku kaizenhi, which later developed into the Yuwa Buraku policy) in 1920, and used a part of the budget to promote emigration by subsidizing their travel to places, such as Hokkaido, Manchuria, and as far as Brazil (ibid.).
+Long marginalized, the Burakumin were traditionally confined to stigmatized occupations, such as butchers, tanners, and executioners in the Western part of Japan; by the early twentieth century, they mostly engaged in tenant farming and, like other farmers, began to migrate out of their villages to work in coal mining and military-related manufacturing etc. (Endoh 2009).
+To deal with the Burakumin “problem,” the government set up the “Buraku Improvement Budget” (buraku kaizenhi, which later developed into the Yuwa Buraku policy) in 1920, and used a part of the budget to promote emigration by subsidizing their travel to places such as Hokkaido, Manchuria, and as far as Brazil (ibid.).

 Similarly, when the unemployment of coal miners became an issue, emigration was used as an outlet for displaced workers.
 According to Ueno (1977) who interviewed hundreds of Japanese ex-miners in Brazil, their emigration to the country began as early as 1908 and increased in the recessionary period of the 1930s, peaking later in the 1960s when the coal industry significantly declined in Japan.
 Most notably, when a massive labor dispute occurred at the Mitsui Miike Coal Mine (1959-1960), Japan’s largest coal mine located in the Southwest, many laid-off miners set off for Brazil (Ueno 1977).
 Many of those miners at Miike and elsewhere were convicts, communists, and post-war expatriates from China and the Korean Peninsula who occupied the bottom rungs of Japanese society (ibid.).
 São Paulo Shinbun (Sept.
 1, 1960), a Japanese-language newspaper in Brazil, reported that Mitsui Mining Company planned to construct “Mitsui Farms” in Brazil as an outlet for the displaced miners.
 In 1961 the Japanese government also set up a special measure to “deal with unemployed coal miners” (Tanko Rishokusha Rinji Sochiho) and promoted their emigration to farms in Latin America by providing subsidies and training (Endoh 2009).